Skip advert

 Advertisement - Article continues below

-It’s not perfect, of course – we wish it had a larger battery and some extra range, but also understand that the extra weight would compromise the Junior’s driving feel, and many around-town drivers will be happy enough with the 208 miles of range on offer – if not, there’s still a longer range model to come which will bring all of the style and quality in a more efficient package.
+It’s not perfect, of course – we wish it had a larger battery and some extra range, but also understand that the extra weight would compromise the Junior’s driving feel, and many around-town drivers will be happy enough with the 208 miles of range on offer – if not, there’s still a longer range model with all of the style and quality in a more efficient package.

 What is the best Alfa Romeo Junior for keen drivers?

-While we’ve so far only tested the Alfa Romeo Junior Elettrica Veloce, this is poised to be the most driver-focused version of the small SUV.
+The Alfa Romeo Junior Elettrica Veloce is the most driver-focused version of the small SUV.
 We found it to be surprisingly engaging and fun to drive.
 Its 277bhp is a strong figure, although in the age of the EV, it’s not outstandingly so – what really helps the Elettrica Veloce stand out is its low weight combined with that power, making it feel agile and playful in the corners.

 Alfa Romeo Junior alternatives